 Located in the picturesque southern Adelaide Hills village of Prospect Hill near Meadows, the Prospect Hill Historical Museum consists of a complex of historic buildings along the main street, depicting the life of early pioneers and showcasing the dairy industry of the area.

 The historic village of Hahndorf, settled in 1839, is Australia’s oldest surviving German settlement.
 Many of the original buildings are still intact, including The Hahndorf Academy, which houses galleries, studios, a small museum, and shop featuring the work of local artists.
 Explore this fascinating village on a walking tour with passionate local historian Sharon Pippos from Hahndorf Walking Tours.

 Historic Breweries, Oakbank

-Established in 1843 by the Scottish Johnston brothers who settled Oakbank and Woodside, the Johnston’s Oakbank Brewery buildings now house the O’Leary Walker winery cellar door.
+Established in 1843 by the Scottish Johnston brothers who settled Oakbank and Woodside, the Johnston’s Oakbank Brewery buildings now houses a plant nursery and cafe.
 Old Pike’s brewery in Oakbank is also still standing.

 Mount Lofty House

 Build between 1852 and 1858 as a summer residence, Mount Lofty House was all but destroyed by the Ash Wednesday bushfires in 1983 but has been restored to its former glory and is now a grand boutique hotel and restaurant overlooking the beautiful Piccadilly Valley.